TheAgilityCollective/DNA/_docs/index.md

 -   [What is The Agility Collective](what-is-theagilitycollective.html) - the purpose of the company
 -   [How we work](how-theagilitycollective-works.html) - summary of our model, and some driving principles.
--   [Why this works](why-this-works.html) - why this model has served us so well
+-   [Why this works](why-this-works.html) - why this model serves us so well

 Core structure and practices
 ----------------------------